aoeukun/AUTO-DOCS/docs/generated/caculator.md

     """
     return x + y

 def subtract(x, y):
-    """Subtract two numbers.
+    """Calculate the difference between two numbers.

-    This function takes two numbers as input and returns their difference (x - y).
+    This function subtracts the second number (y) from the first number (x).

     Args:
         x (float): The first number (minuend).
         y (float): The second number (subtrahend).

     Returns:
-        float: The difference of x and y.
+        float: The difference of x and y (x - y).
     """
     return x - y

 def multiply(x, y):
-    """Multiply two numbers.
+    """Calculate the product of two numbers.

-    This function takes two numbers as input and returns their product.
+    This function multiplies two numerical arguments and returns their product.

     Args:
         x (float): The first number.